 - Kidney disease

-1. Healing the Hormones will Help Prevent Diabesity
+1. Healing the hormones will help prevent diabesity

 During digestion, your stomach breaks down carbohydrates into glucose.
 This is released into your bloodstream, which triggers the pancreas to release insulin.
 Insulin travels through your bloodstream, telling the cell doors to open to accept the glucose.
 The cells open, accept the glucose, and it is converted to energy immediately or stored for future usage.
-Your blood glucose levels fall and all is well.
+Your blood glucose levels fall, and all is well.
 That’s the way the body should work.

 If you routinely eat an inSANE diet, however, the story is very different.
-Your bloodstream becomes so overwhelmed by glucose that either the pancreas can’t keep up with it, or the cells do not use it as well as they should.
+Your bloodstream becomes so overwhelmed by glucose that either the pancreas can’t keep up with it or the cells do not use it as well as they should.
 There is so much insulin around – all the time – that the cells are not responsive to it; they become resistant to the insulin.

 The result is a high blood glucose level and insulin circulating in your bloodstream.
 Both raise your risk for diabesity.
-Insulin also signals your metabolism to not burn any fat because energy is already going to your cells.
+Insulin also signals your metabolism to cease burning fat because energy is already going to your cells.
 After all, if energy is going to your cells, why does it need to take energy from fat?
 It doesn’t know, however, that the cells aren’t accepting the energy.
 This is the clog in your hormones, the one caused by eating InSane foods, and the one that can be cleared by eating SANE foods.

-It has to be clear to hundreds of millions of frustrated dieters that calorie restrictive diets don’t work.
+It has to be clear to hundreds of millions of frustrated dieters that calorie-restrictive diets don’t work.
 Diets have proven to fail 95.4 percent of the time, and yet the diet industry rakes in billions of dollars a year.

 Sure, you’ll lose weight in the short term on a 1,200 – 1,500 calorie diet.
-But as soon as you go back to eating normally again – because who can eat Jenny Craig meals delivered right to your door the rest of your life? – you’ll gain every last pound back, plus maybe 15 more pounds.
+But as soon as you go back to eating normally again – because who can eat Jenny Craig meals delivered right to your door for the rest of your life? – you’ll gain every last pound back, plus maybe 15 more pounds.

-It has been proven scientifically that a decrease in calories causes the metabolism to slow down, and an increase of calories causes the metabolism to speed up.
+It has been proven scientifically that a decrease in calories causes the metabolism to slow down, and an increase in calories causes the metabolism to speed up.
 The body acts like a thermostat, adjusting calories burned to keep it close to the setpoint weight.

 The calorie deficit model of weight loss, then, is not the complete story, and it has caused so much unnecessary pain for so many people.
-If you have felt guilt, shame or any other negative emotion concerning your weight, it is time to stop it.
+If you have felt guilt, shame, or any other negative emotion concerning your weight, it is time to stop it.
 You are not to blame for obesity or for your weight loss struggles.
 Lowering your setpoint weight by eating SANE foods and leading a SANE lifestyle will lead to permanent weight loss and prevent diabesity.

-Research has proven that the quality of food counts much more than their quantity in preventing diabesity.
+Research has proven that the quality of food counts much more than its quantity in preventing diabesity.
 Contrary to the calorie deficit model, all calories are not the same; rather, macronutrients are metabolized differently in the body.
-Carbohydrates, for instance, are quite easy for the body to turn to fat, while quite the opposite is true for protein.
+Carbohydrates, for instance, are quite easy for the body to turn to fat, while the opposite is true for protein.

 The easiest way to prevent diabesity is to avoid all starches and sugars.
 The body does not require starch in any form, and the standard American diet includes way too many starches.
 What is the danger of starches?
 The stomach breaks starches down into sugar (glucose), which raises blood sugar levels.